×

 With funding from the National Science Foundation, Loyola University Chicago is excited to offer summer research internships for teacher candidates interested in teaching science or math at the high school level.

 Teachers are expected to implement inquiry-based approaches in the classroom; however this can be challenging without participating in research first-hand.
 With this new program, beginning teachers will work full time over 10 weeks alongside a Loyola faculty lab for a paid summer internship.
-Complementing the research, biodiversity interns will participate in professional development sessions focused on STEM education and how to authenticly integrate inquiry-based experiences into their future classrooms.
+Complementing the research, biodiversity interns will participate in professional development sessions focused on STEM education and how to authentically integrate inquiry-based experiences into their future classrooms.

 Biodiversity Studies Summer Internship